 - Study: The influence of self-reference on memory (Rogers, Kuiper and Kirker, 1977)(Full Study)

 - Theory: This has been named “the self-reference effect” (see this review for more information).
-Levels of processing theory (Read more on Wikipedia) or schema theory is potential theoretical explanation for the self-reference effect (Read more on Wikipedia)
+Levels of processing theory (Read the full original summary of the model here) or schema theory is potential theoretical explanation for the self-reference effect (Read more on Wikipedia)

 - Info: Participants “…rated 40 adjectives on one of four tasks.
 This involved presenting a cue question, followed by 1 of the 40 adjectives.
 Subjects answered yes or no to the cue question as it applied to the adjective.”
 (See Table 1 below from the original study for the four conditions).
 They were then given a blank piece of paper and 3 minutes to write down as many as they could remember.
 The results showed the self-referencing condition had the best recall.

-- Tips: The full original study is hard to find online.
-Below is an image that gives some information about how they manipulated self-referencing with a simple yes or no question in relation to 40 adjectives.
+- Tips: Below is an image that gives some information about how they manipulated self-referencing with a simple yes or no question in relation to 40 adjectives.
 Choose two of the conditions below to compare – self-reference and one other so you have a clear IV.

 - Theory: The working memory model (Baddeley and Hitch).
 This article gives a good explanation of articulatory suppression and working memory.

-- Info: When participants are trying to remember a list of words presented visually on a screen, they’ll perform worse when having to say things out loud.
+- Info: When participants are trying to remember a list of words presented visually on a screen, they’ll perform worse when having to be saying irrelevant things at the same time.
 This is called “articulatory suppression.”
 (You can read about some more possible experimental procedures to use in this article, too).